iPad 9 LTE Button Control Cable Replacement

 Step 7

-- Pop in a second opening pick where you just made some space.
+- Pop in a second opening pick into that gap you just created.

-- Keep that pick tucked in the bottom-left corner to stop the adhesive from sticking again.
+- Leave the pick chilling in the bottom-left corner to keep the adhesive from re-sealing.

 Step 8

-- If the opening pick is getting stuck in the adhesive, don't sweat it!
-Just roll it along the side of the iPad to keep peeling away that sticky stuff.
-It'll do the trick!
+- If the opening pick gets a little stuck in the adhesive, don't stress!
+Just 'roll' the pick along the side of the iPad to keep separating the adhesive smoothly.

 Step 9

-- Gently nudge that first opening pick towards the top-left corner of the iPad to break free the adhesive holding it tight.
+- Gently slide that opening pick up toward the top-left corner of the iPad to loosen the adhesive.

 Step 10

-- Warm up an iOpener and place it on the top edge of the iPad for two minutes to get things nice and toasty.
+- Warm up an iOpener and place it on the top edge of the iPad for a solid two minutes to loosen things up.

 Tools Used